-One in nine new moms struggle with depression — but single moms, immigrants, and those in low socioeconomic situations are even more susceptible.
+By Alyssa Lafaro from the Carolina Nursing Magazine One in nine new moms struggles with depression — but single moms, immigrants and those in low socioeconomic situations are even more susceptible.
 And their children, whose brains triple in size and make nearly 1,000 nerve connections in the first three years of their life, are directly affected.
-To combat this, UNC nurse scientist Linda Beeber has spent the past two decades developing mental health interventions that treat both the mother and the child as a unit, called the “dyad.”
-Linda Beeber stands in a trailer home in Durham and … Continued
+To combat this, UNC nurse scientist Linda Beeber has spent the past two decades developing mental health interventions that treat both the mother and the child as a unit, or “dyad.”
+Linda Beeber, PhD, … Continued

 By Nancy LaMontagne from the Carolina Nursing Magazine After acute hospital care, one in five older adults transfers to a nursing home for three to four weeks of rehabilitation and nursing care before returning home.
 These frail older adults experience very high risk for poor outcomes at home, and are frequently rehospitalized for recurring medical problems.
 SON Assistant Professor Mark Toles, PhD, RN, and his colleagues developed Connect-Home —a group of innovative tools and strategies to support older adults and their caregivers during transitions from the nursing home to home. … Continued

 Congratulations to Francis Hill Fox Distinguished Term Professor Sue Thoyre who received $191,497 in an administrative supplement for the R15 for which she serves as co-investigator.
 The study examines behavioral and physiological responses to oral feeding in infants with complex congenital heart disease.
 The supplement allows the research team to add infants with Down syndrome to the R15 sample.
 Professor Marcia Van Riper will serve as a consultant on the supplement.
 National Institute Of Nursing Research of the National Institutes of Health Award Number 1R15NR017092-01, Harrison (PI) 04/12/17-03/31/20 Funding total: … Continued